 Here are a couple pages of action from issue #16 of Skullkickers showing my script and then the amazing finished artwork by line artist Edwin Huang and colorists Misty Coats and Ross A. Campbell…

 Visual storytelling in comics lends itself well to action and athletic derring-do.
 Use combat to show what characters are capable of and advance the plot at the same time.
 The more thought and care you put into your action scenes, the better the “fight choreography” will be, generating more excitement and entertainment for your readers.

 I hope you’ve found these comic writing ramblings useful.
 As I stated in earlier posts, this isn’t any kind of absolute-must-follow method, just the way I work and a few tips.
-If you find these posts helpful, feel free to let me know here (or on Twitter), share them with your friends and consider buying some of my comics to show your support.
+If you find these posts helpful, feel free to let me know here (or on Twitter), share them with your friends and consider buying some of my comics or donating to my Patreon to show your support.